DiscordBM/DiscordBM/README.md

 A Swift library for making Discord bots.

 ## Notable Features
-* Everything async/await.
+* Everything with structured concurrency and async/await.
 Full integration with all the latest Server-Side Swift packages.
 * Connect to the Discord gateway and receive all events easily.
 * Send requests to the Discord API using library's Discord client.
-* hard-typed API.
+* hard-typed APIs.
 All Gateway events have their own type and all Discord API responses can be decoded easily.
 * Abstractions for easier testability.

 ## Showcase